NBISweden/grave/README.md

 - `Minigraph-Cactus` requires at least one reference sample, usually the most contiguous reference assembly, e.g.: `cactus-pangenome --reference GRCh38`

 - Paths through the reference sample are _reference paths_.
 Unless configured otherwise, `pan-aDNA` will assume __a single reference sample__, and use rational `vg` defaults that assume the same, for example `surject` will transform GAM alignments to linear BAM relative to __all reference paths__ in the graph.
-If there is more than one reference sample in the graph, this will cause undesirable outputs in certain steps, and fatal errors in others
+If there is more than one reference sample in the graph, this will cause undesirable outputs in certain steps, and errors in others

 - Therefore, if your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is required to run `pan-aDNA` with `--refPaths true`, and to provide one or more `.paths` files in the `data/paths` directory